TextureGroup/Texture/examples/README.md

 Also provided are two such implementations:
--[ASCellNode setNeverShowPlaceholders:], which integrates with both Tables and Collections -[ASViewController setNeverShowPlaceholders:], which should work with Nav and Tab controllers.
+-[ASCellNode setNeverShowPlaceholders:], which integrates with both Tables and Collections -[ASDKViewController setNeverShowPlaceholders:], which should work with Nav and Tab controllers.

 Lastly, on ASDisplayNode, a new property .shouldBypassEnsureDisplay allows individual node types to exempt themselves from blocking the main thread on their display.